squareblob/MountAugusta/Constitution.md

 >
 > e.
 The location of this sign must be posted within each voter registration thread, and once set should not be moved unless absolutely necessary.

-III.
+iii.
 Gaining voter registration

 > a.
 A citizen meeting voting eligibility requirements, who is currently not a registered voter, will gain voter registration three (3) days after posting proof of activity on an active voter registration thread, as outlined by Article I Section A I. c.
 The individual must fulfill the requirements outlined by Article I Section A I. for the entire period of three (3) days for voter registration to be granted.

-IV.
+iv.
 Survivability of voter registration

 > a.
 For a citizen meeting the voting eligibility requirements, once voting registration is confirmed it shall survive for 30 days following confirmation, past which the registration is no longer valid.
 >
 > b.
 Registered voters meeting voter eligibility requirements may re-confirm their voter registration in a voter registration thread.
 The renewal comes into effect immediately upon re-confirmation.

-V. Arbitration of voter eligibility
+v.
+Arbitration of voter eligibility

 > a.
 Judges are responsible for investigating and deciding on eligibility.
 Should an individual Judge’s decision be called into question, a majority vote of standing Judges suffices to decide the matter.
 >